 What do I do if I have a potential buyer who keeps asking the same questions?
 It seems like every time we speak, he repeats the same questions, and I give him the best answers I can.
 I don’t know whether he just can’t remember or what, but I’m at my wit’s end – he has all the literature, and he has many of my answers in writing via email.
 I’m stuck. – Kathleen in L’Anse, MI

-LYNN: Here’s the thing: your product or service is most likely just one very small part in the responsibilities of your potential buyer.
-Depending upon the time between your meetings, priority, and importance, it’s easier to understand why he may need a refresher.
-The good news is that he is continuing to meet with you, so there is some level of interest.
-Have you asked qualifying questions to frame your expectations?
-There are a myriad of specific questions regarding the decision-making process you need to clarify.
-Questions that are specific to your product or service, the buyer, and the buyer’s organization.
-Delve deeper to gain perspective and insight.
-Then reframe your discussion with this new-found information.
+When your buyer is interested, he can still be too busy, or seeking different information.
+Here’s the thing: your product or service is probably one very small portion of the responsibilities for your contact.
+Depending upon the time between your meetings, priority, and importance, it’s easy to understand why he may need a refresher.
+The good news is that he is continuing to meet with you, and you have qualified that there is interest.

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.